 Balsam Fir essential oil is sourced from the northeastern part of Canada.
-The tree’s range extends from Newfoundland and Labrador West through the more northernly portions of Quebec and Ontario.
+The tree’s range extends from Newfoundland and Labrador westward through the more northernly portions of Quebec and Ontario.
 This oil is obtained from the needles and twigs of the Abies balsamea tree through steam distillation.
-It is a pale yellow liquid with a typical coniferous, fresh and fruity terpenic scent.
+It is a pale yellow liquid with a typical coniferous, fresh and fruity

 Coniferous scent, sweet, and fruity.

 Abies balsamea, is a small to medium-sized evergreen coniferous member of the Pinaceae family.
 It can reach heights

 between 15 to 23 meters topped with a dense crown.
 The twigs are smooth, the needles are arranged spirally around the sprout.
 Balsamea Fir is monoecious, both male and female cones occur on the top branches of the tree.
 It is popular as a Christmas tree for its intense and rich scent.

 This tree is known as the Real Tree of Peace which was referenced in many historical stories from the early colonies.